hackshackers/hackshackers-hugo-content/blog/2011/02/mobile-gawker-redesign-and-twitterfication-of-news-at-hackshackers-boston.md

 ---
 title: Mobile, Gawker redesign, and Twitterfication of news at Hacks/Hackers Boston
+authors:
+- Matt Carroll
+date: "2011-02-23"
+_migration:
+  id: 2062
+  timestamp: 1483471676
 tags:
-- BostInnovation
 - gawker
+- WBUR
+groups:
-- wbur
+- Boston
 categories:
-- Boston
 - Meetups
 - News
-- Summaries
-authors:
-- Matt Carroll
-date: "2011-02-23"
-_migration:
-  id: 2062
-  timestamp: 1482973864
 ---

 The future of news is snuggled in your pocket.